 Take this time to remove such unwanted subscriptions from your credit card bill.
 Even better is to not opt for automatic renewal altogether so far as you can avoid.

 Once you have started the budgeting exercise, you have a monthly surplus.
 The first thing you need to do with this surplus is to start planning for contingencies and secure health and term insurance policies for your family.

 Here is a list of insurance covers you need for a complete contingency umbrella:

 The best term insurance plans will provide both critical and accidental covers as added benefits.
-Term plans from Canara HSBC OBC Life also offer increasing term covers with the following increment options:
+Term plans from Canara HSBC Life also offer increasing term covers with the following increment options: